vicenteherrera/starter-ml/README.md

 ## API Keys:

-Some examples download models from Huggingface, if you create a free account and [setup an API key token](https://huggingface.co/docs/hub/en/security-tokens), you will ensure you are not throttled when doing so.
+Some examples download models from Huggingface, if you create a free account and [set up an API key token](https://huggingface.co/docs/hub/en/security-tokens), you will ensure you are not throttled when doing so.

-Other examples require a paid [OpenAI](https://platform.openai.com/account/api-keys) API key, make sure you have introduced your payment methond with them, and have bought some initial credits.
+Other examples require a paid [OpenAI](https://platform.openai.com/account/api-keys) API key, make sure you have introduced your payment method with them, and have bought some initial credits.

 Copy `sample-env.txt` to `env.txt` and put your API keys there.
-You could do that on individual examples, or globaly with a `env.txt` file on the parent directory where you put all your API keys.
-Although the file specifies variables prefixing them with `export`, when possible most of the example don't load them into the environment, but process the file and picks the value to be passed to corresponding function calls.
+You could do that on individual examples, or globally with an `env.txt` file on the parent directory where you put all your API keys.
+Although the file specifies variables prefixing them with `export`, when possible most of the examples don't load them into the environment, but process the file and pick the value to be passed to corresponding function calls.

 ## Running examples